 Answering any of these questions will give you tons of insight into your new potential employee.
 For instance, “How long was it before they gave up?”
 This single question alone will tell you a ton about how hard this person is willing to work on something.

-In one of the best interviews I had using this technique, the interviewee asked so many good questions they were the only person to solve the thing during the interview, and I knew I had to hire them right away.
+In one of the best interviews I had using this technique, the interviewee asked so many good questions that they were the only person to solve them during the interview, and I knew I had to hire them right away.
 He has turned out to be a great employee and an extremely hard worker.